thebiggive/regression-tests/README.md

 if you've not used it before.

 ### Prerequisite setup
-Make sure you have latest Yarn and Node installed and follow the detailed instructions for your OS [here](https://github.com/nodejs/node-gyp)
+Make sure you have the latest Yarn and Node installed.
+In some OS cases, when running the test for the first time, you may be prompted with further instructions to get this set up correctly, in which case follow the detailed instructions for your OS [here](https://github.com/nodejs/node-gyp)

 ### Install project